bsobotka/amv_tracker/README.md

 1. Make the experience much more user-friendly
 2. Make the program more fun to look at, interact with, and use in general
 3. Reduce the number of windows the user had to click through to do almost anything in the program
-4. Remove the database limitations which the original program enforced (it put all data into an .xls file, which has a hard limit of 65,536 rows per sheet)
+4. Remove the database limitations which the original program's design enforced (it put all data into an .xls file, which has a hard limit of 65,536 rows per sheet)
 5. Remove the arbitrary limitations I had enforced on the user with regard to content tagging, data integrity checks, and other things
 6. Introduce additional automation to make filling out video data quicker and easier still
 7. Introduce more advanced filtering tools to make finding specific videos or types of videos as easy as possible